raulriera/Bike-Compass/README.md

 # Bike-Compass

-Bike Compass is a full-featured city bicycle finder.
+Bike Compass is a full-featured city bicycle finder app for iOS and  Watch.
 Using a bike is enjoyable, that is why our app is fast, beautiful, and designed exclusively for iOS8.
 Prepare to fall in love with your city again, on a bicycle.

 ## iPhone (all models)
 <p align="center">